Wipo of Burgundy: Life

-Little is known of Wipo's life beyond what can be deduced from his writings.
+Information on Wipo's life is chiefly available from his writings.
+His name, sometimes spelled "Wippo", is a shortened form of "Wigbert".
 It is believed that he was born in the Swabian German-speaking portion of the Burgundy, because his name is Swabian.
 He shows a close interest in Burgundian affairs in his writings, and claims to have personally known Henry I, Bishop of Lausanne (985–1018).
 In the course of his education he gained close familiarity with the Vulgate Bible and with a classical Latin texts.
 He does not refer to any patristic texts.
 Volker Huth argues that the prologue of the Gesta Chuonradi shows philosophical affinities with the 9th-century theologian Helperic, who was based at the Abbey of Saint-Germain d'Auxerre in northwestern Burgundy.

 Present at the election of Conrad II as King of the Germans in 1024, he most likely followed the emperor on his campaigns into Burgundy (1033) and against the Slavs (1035), both of which he describes in detail in his writings.
 The didactic tone that he adopts in writings dedicated to Henry III might indicate that he had been his tutor.
 After Conrad's death in 1039, he remained at court.
 He may be the same as a "Wipert" who is named as Henry III's confessor in the Annales Palidenses.
 The latest event that Wipo refers to in his writings is the coronation of Henry III as emperor in 1046.
 It is unclear how long he lived after that.